aenoble/ideas/README.md

 # RFC / PEP for business.
 A way for employees to propose ideas to management annonymously.
-No idea how to make money on this.

 # Mom - Productivity "tool"